Ronald Bronstein

-Ronald Bronstein (born 1973 or 1974) is an American film director, screenwriter, film editor and actor.
+Ronald Bronstein (born 1973 or 1974) is an American screenwriter, film editor, director and actor.
 He directed, wrote and edited the independent film Frownland (2007).
-He is a frequent collaborator of the Safdie brothers, best known for being a co-writer and co-editor on the films Good Time (2017) and Uncut Gems (2019).
+He frequently collaborates with the Safdie brothers, notably co-writing and co-editing Good Time (2017), Uncut Gems (2019), and Marty Supreme (2025).
+For Marty Supreme, he was nominated for Best Picture, Best Original Screenplay, and Best Editing at the 98th Academy Awards.

 Early life

-Bronstein grew up in the North Shore of Long Island.
+Bronstein grew up Jewish in Great Neck on the North Shore of Long Island.
 He described his family growing up as "functional and supportive."

 He attended NYU film school but dropped out.

 Career

 Debut and early career

 While working on his first feature, Bronstein worked as a projectionist at various art houses around New York City.

 He made his debut in 2007 with the film Frownland.
 He directed, wrote and edited the film.
 It received critical acclaim and won the Special Jury Award at the 2007 SXSW Film Festival.
 The film has been described by critics as one of the most bold, original and important independent films of the century.
 In 2022, it was released as part of The Criterion Collection.

 He worked on the film Yeast in 2008 as an assistant and editor.
-His wife, Mary Bronstein directed and stars in the film.
+His wife, Mary Bronstein, directed and stars in the film.
 The film also stars Greta Gerwig.
 Josh Safdie and Benny Safdie appear in the film.